hrigdon98/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 The DHS dataset was collected by the US Agency for International Development (USAID) as part of their Demographics and Health Surveys program, which are designed to be nationally representative population-based surveys.
 This analysis used the table information from individual household survey responses as well as geographically randomized survey cluster points ([Perez-Heydrich et al. 2013](https://github.com/emmab725/RP-Malcomb/blob/main/data/metadata/Guidelines%20on%20the%20use%20of%20DHS%20GPS%20data.pdf)).
 The datasets used in this analysis were collected in 2004 and 2010 and are based on over 38,500 survey responses (Malcomb et al. 2014).
 The household survey questionnaire is standardized across all countries and regions where the survey is performed and is designed to be applicable and comparable across countries.
 Individual countries may add questions or supplemental questionnaires to tailor the surveys to local needs, but the model surveys remain the same and are designed by USAID ("Data Collection").

 The original study constructs 10 indicators from 14 survey variables in order to assess each household’s financial and social assets as well as access to markets, information, and resources (Malcomb et al. 2014).
 These indicators measure financial assets such as livestock, land ownership, money, and access to technology and information, as well as demographic information such as household gender and age composition, health status, and market access/location.
-A full list of indicators used is available <here> (make this a thing at some point).
+A full list of indicators used is available [here](https://github.com/emmab725/RP-Malcomb/blob/main/data/metadata/dhs-indicators-used.xlsx).

 The survey cluster points were aggregated from the village level into 250 traditional authorities to allow for a more detailed and meaningful analysis (Malcomb et al. 2014).